 You may choose to restrict the collection or use of your personal information in the following ways:

 - You may check the ‘Optin box’ on any online or offline form to indicate your preference for receiving information by email and post opt in

 - Whenever you are asked to fill in a form on the website or in person, look for the box that you can check to indicate that you do not want the information to be used by anybody for direct marketing purposes.

 - If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing us at the email address at the top of this policy or selecting the unsubscribe option on our emails.

 - If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.

 - Please also see the section under Disclosures/Sharing your information with regard to how to restrict access to your data in the case of Third Party Links

-We will use your personal information to keep you informed about our services and information about relevant projects.
+We will use your personal information to keep you informed about the BID services and information about relevant projects and loyalty card promotions.
 This may be through a weekly or monthly email based newsletter or occasional postal newsletters.

 Where appropriate you may be sent email communications relevant to content on the website or to keep you informed of relevant changes to the service, this may also include planned outages and operational changes to the website.